The big debate: carpet vs wood floor – which do you prefer?

 - It’s hygienic and easy to keep clean.
 No worries about all those little beasties getting stuck into the pile and causing your little ones asthma attacks.

-- It can look amazing and there is a huge range of different styles and patterns out there on the market.
+- It can look amazing and there are a huge range of different styles and patterns out there on the market.

 - It can be very durable if you look after it in the right way.